'Cyberpunk 2077’ has gone gold ahead of its launch next month

 CD Projekt RED has confirmed Cyberpunk 2077 has gone gold ahead of its release next month (November).

 The game is expected to hit PC, PS4 and Xbox One on November 19.
-Both the PS5 and Xbox Series consoles will also support the game through backwards compatibility.
+Both the PS5 and Xbox Series consoles will also support the game through backwards compatibility, with a next-gen patch scheduled for next year.
 Today (September 5), the developer has announced that the game has gone gold, confirming it will finally be hitting the targeted release date.

 By going gold, it now means that Cyberpunk 2077 will begin being pressed onto disks and become available to pre-load on digital storefronts over the next few weeks.